-Drexel's College of Arts and Sciences offers an entire suite of courses under the rubric of community-based learning.
-In CBL courses, students don’t just study the issues affecting the world — they go out and study the world alongside the people who are affected.
+Drexel's College of Arts and Sciences offers a suite of courses under the rubric of community-based learning (CBL).
+In CBL courses, students don’t just study the issues affecting the world — they work and learn alongside community members.

-The topic for this particular day was “helping.”
-On camera, a Drexel student asked youngsters viewing in the hospital studio, the lobby and even from their beds: “Have any of you ever helped anybody?”
+The topic for one particular day was “helping.”
+On camera, a Drexel student asked youngsters — who watch in the hospital studio, the lobby, and even from their beds: “Have any of you ever helped anybody?”

-One little girl looked up from her coloring book in the studio and — when placed in front of the camera — said, “I’m helping my brother right now.
+One little girl looked up from her coloring book in the studio and said to the camera: “I’m helping my brother right now.
 He needed a bone marrow transplant, so I gave him one.”

-The students, along with course instructor Nomi Eve, MFA, listened in awe.
-“I’ll never forget that beautiful moment and the learning experience it provided for our students,” says Eve, a novelist and assistant teaching professor in the Department of English and Philosophy.
+“I’ll never forget that beautiful moment and the learning experience it provided for our students,” says course instructor Nomi Eve, a novelist and assistant teaching professor in the Department of English and Philosophy.